kenatiod/MUT/Understanding Machine Understanding.md

 - **Conceptual grounding through interaction:** Probe whether the AI exhibits grounded understanding of concepts by evaluating its ability to interact with objects/environments in a semantically consistent manner.

-While ambitious, these embodied evaluations could shed light on key markers of advanced comprehension.
+While ambitious, these embodied evaluations could shed light on markers of advanced comprehension.
 However, they should be approached incrementally, leveraging insights from animal cognition, robotics, and human studies.
 The MUTT's initial embodiment tests may necessarily be limited in scope compared to human abilities, but could pave the way for more comprehensive future evaluations as the field progresses.

 (Appendix A1 delves deeper into the neuroscience of embodied cognition and the role of perception and action in human understanding.)